-Decision - a determination by the court arrived at after it has considered the facts and applicable law
+Decision - a determination by the court arrived at after it has considered the facts and applicable law.

-Dismissal - a termination of the proceeding.
+Dismissal - a termination of the proceeding due to not finding incapacity.

 Do Not Resuscitate Order - an order not to attempt cardiopulmonary resuscitation in the event a patient suffers cardiac or respiratory arrest.